iburr/HTTP-S/README.md

 ## Using the scripts
 - Scripts are to be used for legal and safe purposes only:
-    - Scripts have only been tested in safe enviorments like Pentesterlab, TryHackMe, HTB, and Vulnhub, and personal Virtual Enviorments.
+    - Scripts have only been tested in safe environments like Pentesterlab, TryHackMe, HTB, and Vulnhub, and personal Virtual Enviorments.
 - Using
-    - Uncomment any of the following scripts that you need to for a GET or POST Requests
+    - Uncomment any of the following scripts that you need for a GET or POST Requests
-    - Make sure to edit URL variables value before excution so there is no confliction with the website url you are attempting to run tests on.
+    - Make sure to edit URL variables value before execution so there is no confliction with the website url you are attempting to run tests on.

 ## Requirements
 - Python 3.8+